Checking the work

 1. Installation is carried out in the reverse order of removal.

-3. Measure the distance from the surface of the vacuum booster to the pusher - this is the distance "A".
+3. Measure the distance from the surface of the vacuum booster to the pusher – this is distance "A".

-4. Measure the distance from the mounting flange to the end of the master cylinder - this is the distance "B".
+4. Measure the distance from the mounting flange to the end of the master cylinder - this is distance "B".

-5. Measure the distance from the end of the master cylinder to the recess in the piston - this is the distance "IN".
+5. Measure the distance from the end of the master cylinder to the recess in the piston - this is distance "B".